Tips for Using Dry Cannabis Trimmers

 The #1 Secret to Using a Dry Cannabis Trimmer for a Perfect Trim

-If you want to grow cup-winning cannabis at a commercial scale, there’s probably a dry cannabis trimmer in your future.
-Dry trimming preserves the terpenes and cannabinoids of smokable flower and often yields a better-looking — and better-tasting — final product.
+If you want to cultivate award-winning cannabis at a commercial scale, investing in a dry cannabis trimmer could be your best business decision.
+Dry trimming preserves the terpenes and cannabinoids of flowers and often yields a better-looking — and better-tasting — final product.

 Why You Should Dry Trim

-In one sense, dry trimming hemp flower and smokable cannabis flower isn’t very different from wet trimming.
+In one sense, dry trimming flower isn’t very different from wet trimming.
 Both processes remove the fan leaves and most of the sugar leaves — hopefully without affecting the calyxes and oil-rich trichomes.

-But many growers consider dry trimming superior because it preserves secondary metabolites (cannabinoids, terpenes).
-That’s because the buds dry more slowly, while still attached to the plant.
-With wet trimming, the buds are separated from the plant immediately and dry more quickly.
+Many growers consider dry trimming superior because it preserves secondary metabolites (cannabinoids, terpenes).
+That’s because the buds dry more slowly, while still attached to the cannabis stalk.
+With wet trimming, the buds are separated from the plant immediately and trimmed, and dry more quickly.

 The Dry Trim Process

-• Monitor the drying over a 10- to 21-day period until the moisture content is 10%.
+• Monitor the drying over a 10- to 21-day period until the moisture content is around 10% depending on the strain.

-• Trim the buds using a trimmer or by hand.
+• Trim the buds using a trimming machine or by hand with trimming scissors.

 The Wet Trim Process

-• Buck the buds from the stalk immediately.
+• Buck the flower buds from the stalk immediately.

-• Trim the buds using a trimmer or by hand (immediately).
+• Trim the buds using a trimmer or by hand as close to the time of harvest as possible.

 • Spread the loose buds on a drying screen for 10 to 21 days.